TFC-Motley/Struct/README.md

 // <Register>: A register is an array of values that mirrors the field order defined in the schema
 //
-// The Register module contains helper functions for wrapping and unwrapping values
+// The Struct module contains helper functions for wrapping and unwrapping values
 //
 // Where each <Value> can be one of:
 //   #n - Natural Number